 This is my recipe for sourdough pretzels.
-I hope you will try to make them because that are absolutely scrumptious.
+I hope you will try to make them because they are absolutely scrumptious.
 Please consider sharing this recipe on social media with other bakers.

-If you do make them and you post them to Instagram, please tag me as @foodgeek.dk so I can see it.
+If you do make them and you post them on Instagram, please tag me as @foodgeek.dk so I can see them.
 That will make me very happy.
 Thank you.

 - 685 g bread flour